Dance Dance Revolution Extreme: Music

-Development
+Release

 Dance Dance Revolution Extreme was developed by Konami Computer Entertainment Tokyo (KCET) and published in 2002 by Konami Digital Entertainment, Inc. (KDEI).
 Yoshihiko Ota served as executive producer of the arcade release, with Naoki Maeda serving as the lead sound director.

 The official soundtrack was released on Toshiba EMI's Dancemania series of albums and contains two discs.
 The first disc contains a portion of the new music featured on the arcade and PlayStation 2 game along with the game's menu music and an uncut version of Graduation ~それぞれの明日~ performed by BeForU.
 The second disc is a nonstop megamix of the tracks from the first disc into a single uninterrupted performance.
-The megamix features the game's menu music and the in-game announcer mimicking the feel of playing the arcade game.
+The megamix features the game's menu music and the in-game announcer, Londell "Taz" Hicks, mimicking the feel of playing the arcade game.
+Taz is also a vocalist for three songs featured in the soundtrack: "1998", "Dance Dance Revolution" and "Hyper Eurobeat".

-Burger King promotion
+Promotion

 In the fall of 2006, Burger King in North America held a Dance Dance Revolution-themed promotion.
 Part of the promotion was a minigame on the Burger King website that if beaten provided an unlock code for the then two-year-old Dance Dance Revolution Extreme.
 Entering this code into the game unlocks the song "Memories".
 Prior to the release of this code DDR fan groups who had read the contents of the game disc and noticed the song believed its absence to be a last minute change or a glitch.

+Sequel

+Dance Dance Revolution Extreme 2 is the tenth home version of Dance Dance Revolution to be released in North America.
+It was released by Konami on September 27, 2005, for the PlayStation 2 video game console.
+It was announced in a press release by Konami on May 17, 2005, and unveiled at the E3 expo in Los Angeles that same day.

+The game includes 74 songs, 50 of which are unlocked through normal play or through points earned in Dance Master Mode.
+The majority of the songs are Konami originals composed by Naoki Maeda.
+Extreme 2 is the first PlayStation DDR game to include online multiplayer.

+Dance Dance Revolution Extreme 2 features a total of 74 songs.
+All songs feature unique videos designed for this game, except for "Get Busy" by Sean Paul, which features a shorter version of its official music video.
+Many songs from Extreme 2 appear in subsequent Dance Dance Revolution releases, and their Extreme 2 videos are preserved in these releases.
+The song "Insertion (Machine Gun Kelly Mix)" is unrelated to the mainstream rapper Machine Gun Kelly.
+The official music video for Block Rockin' Beats appears in Dancing Stage Unleashed 3.